 2. Social distancing is possible

-In Spain, the recommended social distance is 1.5 metres and in Portugal, it is 2 metres.
+In Spain, the recommended social distance is 1.5 meters and in Portugal, it is 2 meters.
 Social distancing is also mandatory in France.

 Walking or cycling on the Camino trails is one of the safest options for social distancing as there is plenty of space to give to other pilgrims and them to you.

 Choosing quieter routes for 2021 might mean you encounter a lot fewer walkers next year.